tikv/rfcs/text/0113-keyspace-level-gc.md

 ## Concepts of GC management type

 1. Global GC:
-   - It represents the previous default GC logic, in which TiDB calculates the global GC safe point for the entire cluster.
+   - It represents the previous default GC logic, All TiDB clusters (including those without keyspace configuration and those with keyspace configuration) use the GC safe point calculated by the GC worker owner without keyspace configuration.
    - The default GC management type for keyspaces is the Global GC.
 2. Keyspace Level GC:
    - This indicates that each keyspace will advance its own GC safe point.